scramjetorg/scramjet-articles/posts/2018-09-06-stream-does-not-flow.md

 ## Streaming speed

 What we need to know first is if the stream has a reason to flow.
-To understand that it's worth to consider reactive stream programming as a metaphore in plumbing (another good alternative is electric circutry, but I tend to prefer water over electricity).
+To understand that it's worth to consider reactive stream programming as a metaphor in plumbing (another good alternative is electric circuitry, but I tend to prefer water over electricity).

 **A stream based program is like pipework.**